manuelkiessling/simplecd/README.md

 2. Check if the remote repo is newer than what was last delivered
 3. Pull the newest code from the remote repository
 4. Run the scripts that are provided by the repository in subfolder `_simplecd`:
-  a. `run-unit-tests`
+  1. `run-unit-tests`
-  b. `deploy-to-staging`
+  2. `deploy-to-staging`
-  c. `run-e2e-tests-for-staging`
+  3. `run-e2e-tests-for-staging`
-  d. `deploy-to-production`
+  4. `deploy-to-production`
-  e. `run-e2e-tests-for-production`
+  5. `run-e2e-tests-for-production`
 5. Mail results to the receivers listed in `_simplecd/logreceivers.txt`

-For steps a to e, the rule is that they must return exit code 0 on success and exit code > 0 on failure.
+For steps 4.1 to 4.5, the rule is that they must return exit code 0 on success and exit code > 0 on failure.
 If any of these steps fail, the delivery is aborted.